-Tampa Arson Defense Attorneys
+Tampa Arson Defense Attorney

-Experienced and Knowledgeable Tampa Arson Defense Lawyers
+Since 1997 Tampa Arson Defense Lawyers

 The skilled arson defense attorneys at All Family Law Group, P.A. have experience in all areas of criminal defense since 1997.
 Arson in general is deliberately using fire or explosives, such as fireworks, for destructive purposes.
 It is not uncommon for arson to be charged alongside other criminal offenses, including, but not limited to, insurance fraud or murder.
 In less serious cases, arson is still a criminal offense that can land a convicted defendant in jail and facing other penalties.
 If you have been charged with arson in Florida, it is in your best interest to work with an experienced Tampa criminal defense lawyer to develop a legal defense strategy for your case.